 Quotation from honey.com: “The research indicates that a balanced approach to the promotion of honey as a healthy, unique ingredient is warranted by this study.
 (So they admit it is a healthy ingredient!)
 Neither raw nor processed honey is superior to the other in every way (The changes were obvious and presented by them.
-They are different but yet equal?).
-Both filtered and unfiltered honeys provide benefits that are not found in most other sweeteners (Why is it reduced to only “sweetener”?), which will continue to set honey apart from many common sweetening ingredients. (well, we salute your trust in honey’s health benefits!- if this was meant with “apart”)“.
+They are different yet equal?).
+Both filtered and unfiltered honeys provide benefits that are not found in most other sweeteners (Why is it reduced to only “sweetener”?), which will continue to set honey apart from many common sweetening ingredients. (well, we salute your trust in honey’s health benefits!- if this was meant by “apart”)“.

 In a word, processed honey and raw honey are the same, yet apart from other sweeteners.

 Processing does alter the composition of honey.
 If increases something and decreases something else, it will alter its balance and symbiosis among the components.
 Honey is not only one element and its quality can be increased by heat.
-It’s a complex food which is so beneficial to our health, only in his genuine original version.
+It’s a complex food which is beneficial to our health only in his genuine original version.
 More than 5000 years can vouch for this.

 So, do we want beautiful honey or healthy honey?